-A complete fit of the SMEFT parameters to the expected single Higgs data from the proposed Higgs factories has recently been carried out by the ECFA Higgs@Future Colliders working group [566].
-The results of this analysis for the projected uncertainty in c_6 are shown in Fig. 9.12.
-The results are those shown in the second column of Table 9.1, except that the numbers in the figure are combined with an expected 50% uncertainty on c_6 from the measurement of the HH production cross-section at the HL-LHC.
+A complete fit of the SMEFT parameters to the expected single Higgs data from the proposed Higgs factories has recently been carried out by the ECFA Higgs@Future Colliders working group [572].
+The results of this analysis for the projected uncertainty in c_6 are shown in Fig. 120.
+The results are those shown in the second column of Table 21, except that the numbers in the figure are combined with an expected 50% uncertainty on c_6 from the measurement of the HH production cross-section at the HL-LHC.

-The results in Fig. 9.12 and Table 9.1 show that it is very important for the closure of the 17-parameter fit to have data on $e^+e^- \to ZH$ at two different CM energies.
+The results in Fig. 120 and Table 21 show that it is very important for the closure of the 17-parameter fit to have data on $e^+e^- \rightarrow ZH$ at two different CM energies.
 The cross section for this reaction falls off rapidly at energies above 250 GeV, so the plan of the FCC-ee to take data at 250 GeV and 365 GeV is more optimal from this perspective.
-For ILC, there is some compensation in that the function shown in Fig. 9.11 has a larger variation with Q from 250 GeV to 500 GeV.
+For ILC, there is some compensation in that the function shown in Fig. 119 has a larger variation with Q from 250 GeV to 500 GeV.
 For CLIC, though running above 1 TeV allows the excellent measurements of HH production described above, the ZH process is well measured only at the 380 GeV stage and so c_6 is poorly constrained by the single Higgs analysis.